JeanDenisD/project-nlp-challenge/README.md

 - **pandas/numpy**: Data processing and manipulation

 ---
-*This project demonstrates the power of transformer models for text classification, achieving near-perfect accuracy on fake news detection through systematic model comparison and optimization.*
+*This project demonstrates a comprehensive comparison of NLP approaches for fake news classification, from highly optimized traditional ML (92.90% accuracy) to state-of-the-art transformers (98.59% accuracy), emphasizing the importance of proper preprocessing and the cost-benefit analysis of different architectural choices.*